 Another composting method that works well indoors is vermicomposting.
 In this method, worms eat food scraps and other organic waste materials and give out excreta that are rich in nitrates and minerals.
 This method is a little quicker and usually doesn’t generate as much of a smell (making it a great option for apartment composting).
 Vermicomposting also has a faster turnover than traditional composting, usually only taking 2-3 months to work its magic!

-If neither of these sounds right to you, you should check out Bokashi composting.
+If neither sounds right to you, you should check out Bokashi composting.
 Unlike the previous two examples, this is an anaerobic process (which means that it does not require oxygen).
 Bokashi composting originated in Japan and relies on live bacterial culture to ferment waste.

 Choosing a bin

 Next, we should think about what kind of compost bin we want.
 From deciding on your budget, to the size you need, to try to avoid companies that participate in greenwashing, this part can understandably be a bit overwhelming!

 In terms of size, your indoor compost bin should have twice the volume of the finished compost you want.
-You can keep track of the amount of organic waste your household throws away for a week to get a better idea of the size of the bin you might need.
+You can keep track of the amount of organic waste your household throws away for a week to get a better idea of the bin size you might need.

 If you are vermicomposting, ensure your bin has holes or open spaces so the worms have enough oxygen circulating throughout.
 If you want to try vermicomposting on your balcony and have a bit more space to work with, the Urban Worm Bag, Urbalive Worm Farm, and The Essential Living Composter are good options.

 But, if you want to do vermicomposting indoors and are looking for something that is a little smaller, you can also use old plastic-free storage containers!
 Simply use a power drill or sharp tool to poke small holes in your container and line your bin with a compostable trash bag.